kaihendry/dabase.com/content/blog/first-paypal-integration.md

 Fast forward to 2021 and for new Payment integrations I would reach for Stripe with https://useshoppingcart.com/ as I did with https://github.com/kaihendry/shopfront.
-You can see I [much prefer static](https://youtu.be/9TkttbV0Ydg) checkout flows instead of dynamic ones.
+You can see I [much prefer simple static](https://youtu.be/9TkttbV0Ydg) checkout flows instead of dynamic ones.